 Audio interface devices come in a variety of sizes and with several options, and their cost varies from device to device.
 Because they play but just a secondary role in your drum recording’s quality, it is wise not to spend too much on these.

-How Do You Record With A Drum Recording Interface?
+How Do You Record With Drum Recording Audio Interfaces?

-Here are the steps to follow, in an appropriate order, to get your drums recorded in the best possible manner:
+Here are the steps to follow, in an appropriate order, to get begin recording drums with an audio interface:

 - The first thing you should do is to plug the mics in the audio interface.
 If you are not using the ribbon mics, you must plug the overheads in both the input number 1 and 2.
 It is important to note that these overheads usually need 48v phantom power.
 Subsequently, the input 3 and 4 should receive the kick in and out while the snare tops and bottoms should be welcomed by the input 5 and 6 respectively.
 Your ambient mic must be attached to the input number 7 while the floor tom mic goes straight to 8.